Montell Douglas: Athletics career

 Douglas made her first senior major championship appearance at the 2007 European Athletics Indoor Championships.
 Although she was knocked out in the semi-finals, she set a new 60 metres personal best of 7.28 seconds.

-She was part of the British 4 x 100 metres relay team that finished fourth at the 2007 World Championships in Athletics in Osaka (along with Laura Turner, Joice Maduaka and Emily Freeman).
+She was part of the British 4 × 100 metres relay team that finished fourth at the 2007 World Championships in Athletics in Osaka (along with Laura Turner, Joice Maduaka and Emily Freeman).
 At the same championships, she competed in the 100 m individual event but was eliminated in the quarter-finals stage.

 In the 2008 season, she finished second behind Jeanette Kwakye in the women's 100 m at the British Championships.
 At the Loughborough European Athletics meeting on 17 July, during the semi-final, she ran a wind-assisted (+2.6 m/s) time of 10.95 seconds.
 In the final, she broke Kathy Cook's British record with a time of 11.05 seconds.
 Douglas had improved her personal best by almost a quarter of a second and broken a national record which had stood unbeaten for over a quarter of a century in the process.

 2008 Summer Olympics

 Douglas represented Great Britain at the 2008 Olympics, in the 100 metres.
 In her first round heat, she placed second behind Ivet Lalova in a time of 11.36 to advance to the second round.
 There she failed to qualify for the semi-finals as her time of 11.38 was only the fourth fastest time of her heat.
-She was also part of the Great Britain team which reached the final of the 4x100 metres relay, and which (along with the Jamaican team) were favourites to claim a medal.
+She was also part of the Great Britain team which reached the final of the 4 × 100 metres relay, and which (along with the Jamaican team) were favourites to claim a medal.
 Jeanette Kwakye ran a good first bend in the final, but the British team failed to finish due to a mix-up in the changeover between Douglas and Emily Freeman.
 Jamaica also failed to finish after a similar error between Sherone Simpson and Kerron Stewart.